Americas' top human rights body hears first LGBT torture case

-BOGOTA (Thomson Reuters Foundation) - An eight-year legal battle by a gay Peruvian man who accused police of raping him went before the Americas' leading human rights organization on Thursday in a landmark case to determine whether the alleged crime was torture.
+BOGOTA, Dec 1 (Thomson Reuters Foundation) - An eight-year legal battle by a gay Peruvian man who accused police of raping him went before the Americas' leading human rights organisation on Thursday in a landmark case to determine whether the alleged crime was torture.

 Lawyers for Luis Alberto Rojas said he was arbitrarily detained by police in northern Peru in 2008.
 While in custody, police forced him to strip, hit him and raped him with a truncheon.